rapidsai/rapids.ai/wsl2.md

 {% endcapture %}
 {% capture yd_right %}
 ## <i class="fab fa-docker text-purple"></i> Docker on WSL2 <br>(Docker Method #2)
-1. Install WSL2 [using Microsoft's instructions](https://docs.microsoft.com/en-us/windows/wsl/install){: target="_blank"}.
+1. Install WSL2 and the Ubuntu 20.04 package [using Microsoft's instructions](https://docs.microsoft.com/en-us/windows/wsl/install){: target="_blank"}.
 2. Install the [latest NVIDIA Drivers](https://www.nvidia.com/download/index.aspx){: target="_blank"}.
-3. Install and log into your WSL2 Linux instance.
+3. Log into your WSL2 Linux instance.
 4. Install the Docker Environment on your WSL2 Linux instance [using the Docker instructions](https://rapids.ai/start.html#environment){: target="_blank"}.
 You may need  to add `sudo` before any Docker command.
 5. Generate and run the RAPIDS `docker pull` and `docker run` commands based on your desired configuration [using the RAPIDS Release Selector](https://rapids.ai/start.html#get-rapids){: target="_blank"}.
 You may need  to add `sudo` before any Docker command.
 6. Inside your docker instance, run this code to check that your RAPIDS installation is working: